VladimirKadlec/similar_images/README.md

 The demo application is a Jupyter Notebook, see [Similar image.ipynb](Similar\ image.ipynb).

 ### Installation
-The develompent was done on `Ubuntu 22.04.1 LTS`, 4 CPU cores, 4G RAM server.
+The development was done on `Ubuntu 22.04.1 LTS`, 4 CPU cores, 4G RAM server, in python3.
 #### Requirements
 You usually use virtualenv + pip, conda or similar to install the following packages:
 ```